kokizzu/lexid/README.md

 ## Gotchas

 it might not lexicographically ordered if:
-- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if order doesn't matter if it's the event happened on the same second/nanodescond)
+- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if ordering doesn't matter if the event happened on the same second/nanodescond)
-- the `time` segment already pass current length or you set `MinTimeLength` or `MinNanoTimeLength` too low, workaround: set `MinTimeLength` to `>6` and `MinNanoTimeLength` to `>11`
-- you change `Separator` to other character that have lower ASCII/UTF-8 encoding value
+- you change `Separator` to other character that have lower ASCII/UTF-8 encoding value.
+- you set `Min*Length` too low, it should be `>=6` for `MinTimeLength` and `>=11` for `MinNanoTimeLength`, and `6` for `MinCounterLength`
+- the `time` segment already pass the `MinTimeLength`, earliest will happen at year 4147.

 it might duplicate if:
-- your processor can call the function above, faster than 4 billion (`MaxUint32`=`4,294,967,295`) per second, there's no workaround for this.
+- your processor so powerful, that it can call the function above faster than 4 billion (`MaxUint32`=`4,294,967,295`) per second, there's no workaround for this.
 - you set the `AtomicCounter` multiple time on the same second/nanosecond (eg. to a number lower than current counter)
+- using same/shared server/process/thread id on different server/process/thread
+- unsynchronized time on same server

+it will impossible to parse (to get time, counter, and server id) if:
+- you set `Separator` to empty string and all other `Min*Length` to lower than recommended value

 ## Difference with XID

-- have locks, so by default only utilize single core performance (unless using OO version to spawn multiple instance with different server/process/thread id)
+- have locks, so by default only utilize single core performance (unless using the object-oriented version to spawn multiple instance with different server/process/thread id)
 - 256x more uniqueness generated id per sec guaranteed: 4 billion vs 16 million
 - configurable (length, separator, server/process/thread id)
 - same or less length for string representation (depends on your configuration)
 - base63 vs base32
-- defaults to string representation vs have 12-bytes binary representation
+- defaults to string representation (12 to 19+N bytes) vs have 12-bytes binary representation